the-azure-lab/learning-bicep/01-getting-started/README.md

 You want to get started playing around with bicep, but you are not sure where to start?

+Learning objectives:

+- Install the bicep CLI and the VSCode plugin.
+- Compile and deploy the first bicep file
+- Run bicep from a container

 ## Step 1: Install the bicep CLI

 The first thing you need to do, to get started with bicep, is to get the bicep CLI.
 Based on your preference you can install this directly to your local computer, or you can install it into a container.
+We will revisit how you can easily use bicep in a container.

 ### Install bicep locally